 Instructions

-- Preheat oven to 350°F/180°C and line a baking tray with parchment paper or silicone baking mats.
+- Preheat your oven to 350°F (180°C) and line a baking tray with parchment paper or a silicone baking mat.
 Set aside.

-- In a medium bowl combine the dry ingredients: coconut flour, almond flour, salt, baking powder, cream of tartar.
+- In a medium bowl, whisk together the almond flour, coconut flour, salt, baking powder, and cream of tartar.
 Set aside.

-- Combine the dry ingredients with the wet ingredients until well combined.
+- Add the dry ingredients to the wet mixture and mix until just combined.
+Do not overmix.

-- Don’t over mix.
-Cover with plastic foil and refrigerate for at least 30 minutes.
+- Cover the dough with plastic wrap and refrigerate for at least 30 minutes.
+This helps the cookies keep their shape.

-- In a small bowl, combine the erythritol and cinnamon.
+- In a small bowl, mix together the sweetener and cinnamon.

-- Remove the dough from the refrigerator and roll the cookie dough into balls, about 2 tablespoons of dough per cookie.
-Each cookie dough weighted about 1 oz.
+- Remove the dough from the fridge and roll it into balls, using about 2 tablespoons of dough per cookie (approximately 1 oz each).

-- Flatten each keto cookie with the back of a measuring cup, as these cookies don't spread while baking.
+- Place the coated dough balls onto the baking tray and gently flatten each one with the back of a measuring cup, since keto cookies do not spread much while baking.

 How do we calculate the nutrition info?